perindopril (pronounced per-in-do-pril) and indapamide (pronounced in-dap-a-mide)

 sodium starch glycollate type A, macrogol 6000, glycerol, hypromellose, titanium dioxide.

 The tablets are gluten free.

 Manufacturer and Sponsor

-PREXUM® COMBI are products discovered by Servier Research International.
+PREXUM® COMBI are products discovered by Servier Research International which are distributed

 Servier Laboratories (Aust.)
 Pty Ltd

 PREXUM® COMBI LD 2.5/0.625 and PREXUM® COMBI 5/1.25 are registered on the Australian Register of Therapeutic Goods.
 Australian